 Microsoft Windows 7/Vista Advanced Forensics Guides for Law Enforcement

 A collection of guides given by Microsoft to law enforcement enabling them to find preform advanced forensic investigations into your Windows 7/Vista system, including breaking the BitLocker encryption system.

 Federal Bureau of Prisons Counter-Terrorism Unit Inmate Spying Reports

 Multiple reports from the Bureau of Prisons Counter-Terrorism Unit detailing the surveillance of inmates convicted of crimes relating to terrorism and housed in “Communications Management Units.”
 The reports detail surveillance of legally-protected, attorney-client privileged emails, as well as monitoring of political implications related to inmates communications with outside media and scholars.

 Use them if you need them.
 Or just check out their stockpiles of information.

 - The BOP (Bureau of Prisons) allows Islamic militants to call their brothers in Iraq, all while tracking everything they say.
 Smart.

 - Network Intrusion Policy for the Secret Service is a pretty fun manual.

-- BP has some shitty environmental standards in far-away Islamic countries such as Azerbaijan.
+- BP has some stupid environmental standards in far-away Islamic countries such as Azerbaijan.

-It is an excellent resource dump similar to Wikileaks.
-Go give them a read!
-And make sure to block yourself from being doxxed as well.
+It is an excellent resource dump similar to WikiLeaks.
+Go give them a read.
+And make sure to block yourself from being doxxed as well in the process.